standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 ## How to test

+* Confirm that codebase documentation is available in English.
+* Confirm that source code is in English, or confirm any non-English is policy or terms with preceding explanations.
+* Confirm any non-English policy has an accompanying summary in English.
-* Check that translations and the English version have the same content.
+* Confirm that translations and the English version have the same content.
-* Validate that no unexplained acronyms, abbreviations, puns or legal/domain specific terms are in the documentation.
+* Check that no unexplained acronyms, abbreviations, puns or legal/non-English/domain specific terms are in the documentation.
-* Test the documentation for grammar using [Grammarly](https://www.grammarly.com/).
-* Test the documentation for readability using [Hemingway text editor](https://hemingwayapp.com/).
+* Check the spelling, grammar, and readability of the documentation.
-* Ask someone outside of your context if they understand the content (for example, a developer working on a different codebase).

 ## Policy makers: what you need to do